Policy adopted August 1996

 These are essential factors that should be considered for any addition to the collection.
 Additional criteria applicable to special formats are listed in the sections dealing with those formats.

 - Support of one or more collection development priorities, regardless of format.

 - Value -- content, format, physical condition, and cost effectiveness (anticipated use versus cost).

 - Collection level -- appropriateness of the subject content and intellectual level of material to the stated subject collection development level.

 - Authority -- originates from a recognized authority on the subject.

 - Currency of information.

-- Access -- availability from an external source through electronic access, interlibrary loan, OhioLINK, document delivery, or another source.
+- Access -- availability from an external source through electronic access, interlibrary loan (ILL), OhioLINK, document delivery, or another source.